Blog

 Remember, hotspots do take a lot of power.

 Contrary to popular belief, you don’t just have to connect to your phone’s hotspot using Wi-Fi.
-You can alternatively connect to your phone’s hotspot using Bluetooth or USB connections.
-If your Wi-Fi hotspot isn’t working, you might use these methods instead.
+If your Wi-Fi hotspot isn’t working, you might try connecting to your phone’s hotspot using Bluetooth or USB connections.

 Apple and Android devices have different ways of connecting to USB or Bluetooth connections.
 In both cases, you need to open your Settings apps and find the alternative connections from the default Wi-Fi connections your phone may be trying to reach.

-This may be the case for your phone if none of the above fixes have worked.
+Sometimes you haven’t updated your software and that’s the problem.
+But it’s also possible that the latest software update itself caused your hotspot problem.
+This may be the case for your phone’s hotspot if none of the above fixes have worked.

 Unfortunately, you can only fix this problem if you have an Android device.
 Android smartphones let you roll back software updates if they don't work or you don't like them.